 Your doctor has explained that you have breast cancer and has recommended treatment with chemotherapy.

 Before each course of chemotherapy you will see a doctor and have a blood test.
-If your blood count is low then chemotherapy may be delayed a few days or the dose reduced, occasionally injections of growth factors are required for a few days after chemotherapy to boost your blood counts.
+If your blood count is low then chemotherapy may be delayed a few days.

 The side-effects described below will not affect everyone.
 We have outlined those that you may experience during treatment.
-Your clinic staff will usually work with you to keep your side-effects to a minimum.
+Your Hospital staff will always work with you to keep your side-effects to a minimum.
 It is important that you feel free to ask questions so that you understand what is happening, what to do and what to expect.
-Occasionally people have rare side-effects which are not expected or mentioned on this sheet.
-If in doubt please ask!
+Occasionally people have rare side-effects which are not expected and mentioned on this sheet.
+If in doubt ask!

 White Blood Cells (WBC) Shivering or shaking attacks of fever (flu like symptoms).
 If you feel hot or unwell check your temperature.
 A raised temperature indicates you have an infection which could be life threatening.
 A normal temperature is between 36oC and 37.2oC.
 If it is 38°C (100F) telephone the Hospital or cancer unit immediately and they will advise you.
 Do not take Paracetamol or Aspirin as this will bring your temperature down and mask the signs of infection.
 This is most likely to happen in the middle week (7-14 days) between cycles.